Alex Elias What would you say is the biggest strength you bring to your game (or your career)?

-My best asset as a golfer, a person and a student is managing my time.
+My best asset as a golfer, a person, and a student is managing my time.
 In college, you have to allocate time to study, practice, and hang out with friends.
 Starting in college, I started writing down a schedule every night before I went to bed.
 Tom House recently said, "Tom [Brady] and these other elite quarterbacks don't come in here to get 5% better, they come to get 1% better."
-Do you have a similar mindset within your own game?
+Do you take a similar approach when working on your game?
 If I could get 10% better in a day, then I wouldn't be on the Korn Ferry Tour.
 It's about getting that fraction of a percent better every single day.
 I'll play for as long as I get better.
 If I'm getting better every single day, then I'll play until I'm dead."
-Since turning professional, what lessons have you learned from fellow players?
+Since turning professional, what are some of the biggest lessons you've learned from other players?
 I learn a lot from my peers, guys like Brandon Wu and Max Greyserman have been doing this their entire lives, while I got into golf a little later.
 To be able to pick up advice on mindset, practice, and recovery is very valuable.
-For example, I use Normatec frequently to recover and that is something Brandon Wu uses after every round.
+For example, I use Normatec frequently to recover, and that is something Brandon Wu uses after every round.
 Another example would be a guy like Michael Miller, who's a veteran.
 He told me he always plays his practice round Wednesday afternoon to follow a routine.
 Little things like that keep me getting better everyday.
-What's your mindset in events?
+How would you describe your mindset when competing in events?
 When I'm playing well, I have to stay aggressive.
 If I get to three or four under, then I can't stop there.
 I can't begin playing safe.
 On the other hand, if I'm not playing too well, then it may not be too smart to go for a drivable Par-4.
 I think knowing where your games stands for that day is really important.

 0 Comments